PengNi/deepsignal2/README.md

 # DeepSignal3

-## A deep-learning method for detecting methylation state from Oxford Nanopore pore-c reads.
+## A deep-learning method for detecting methylation state from Oxford Nanopore reads.

 #### For the VBZ compression issue
 Please try adding ont-vbz-hdf-plugin to your environment as follows when all fast5s failed in `tombo resquiggle` and/or `deepsignal3 call_mods`.
 Normally it will work after setting `HDF5_PLUGIN_PATH`: